-Covid 19 coronavirus: Silent spread of virus keeps scientists grasping for clues
+Covid 19 coronavirus: Silent spread keeps scientists grasping for clues

 That underscored the need to shift gears and acknowledge the virus couldn't be totally stopped.

-About the same time, Washington state officials had become aware of a cocktail party at a Seattle apartment where about 40% of the guests they later interviewed became sick with the virus, even though nobody seemed sick at the time.
+About the same time, Washington state officials had become aware of a cocktail party at a Seattle apartment where about 40% of the guests they later interviewed became sick with the virus, even though nobody seemed ill at the time.

 Elizabeth Schneider, who was among the 30 or so attendees, recalled it as a low-key evening themed around a coconut-lime cocktail, with some guests getting in the spirit with Hawaiian shirts or other tropical attire.
 The host had hired a bartender to serve drinks and keep an eye on the food.